 Sometimes the law requires or allows us to use and share your information.
 This includes under the Health Act, to report on certain infectious diseases, and if the Health and Disability Commissioner asks for information for an investigation.

-We provide information to organisations like the Ministry of Health and Canterbury District Health Board as a requirement of our contracts with them to provide health services and programmes to the community.
+We provide information to organisations like the Ministry of Health and Te Whatu Ora Waitaha (Health New Zealand) as a requirement of our contracts with them to provide health services and programmes to the community.

 Other organisations we work with include: